asmateus/chatbot/README.md

 To start the bots (from the project root directory):

     python -m query.spawner

+The `spawner` will tell the PIDs of the processes it created, so you can later kill them via `kill [pids]`

 To start the webserver (from the project root directory):